-If you are regular users or system administrators of Linux, you will surely be used to using the terminal and you will know a good number of commands by heart (and if not, you should).
+If you are regular users or system administrators of Linux, you are probably accustomed to using the terminal and know a good number of commands by heart (and if not, you should).

-However, no matter how much you are fans of Linux, it must be assumed that sooner or later, either in your work or personal life, you will have to deal with a Windows system.
-And it must be said that in Windows, just like in Linux, the most efficient way to perform certain actions is still to use the command prompt.
+However, no matter how big fans of Linux you are, you have to accept that sooner or later, either in your work or personal life, you will have to deal with a Windows system.
+And it must be said that in Windows, just like in Linux, the most efficient way to perform certain actions is still using the command console.

-If you are very used to Linux commands and occasionally use the Windows command prompt, you will find the change to be a cumbersome process.
-On the one hand, you will tend to mix commands, and on the other hand, you will miss some console editing features or Unix utilities that have no equivalent in Windows.
+If you are very used to Linux commands and use the Windows one occasionally, you will find the change an annoying process.
+On one hand, you will tend to mix commands, and on the other, you will miss some console editing functionalities or Unix utilities that have no equivalent in Windows.

-In this post, we will look at various methods to customize the Windows command prompt so that its use is more similar to that of Unix, making its occasional use more enjoyable, while maintaining access to all the power of our system.
+In this post, we will see various methods to customize the Windows command console so that its usage is more similar to Unix, making its occasional use more pleasant (while maintaining access to all the power of our system).

-The first option we have to customize the Windows command prompt is to set aliases for the most commonly used commands so that we can call them by the same name as their Linux counterparts.
+The first option we have to customize the Windows console is to set Aliases for the commands we use most so we can call them by the same name as their Linux counterparts.

-You can define your own command aliases, both to make them similar to Linux, and to quickly access the ones you use most often.
-If you want to delete an alias, simply delete the corresponding bat file from the System32 folder.
+You can define your own command aliases, both to make them similar to Linux and to quickly access the ones you use most frequently.
+If you want to remove an alias, simply delete the corresponding .bat file from the System32 folder.

-Another option to make our experience in Windows more similar to that of Linux is to use Powershell.
-Powershell is an object-oriented interpreter that aims to emulate the functionality of the Perl language.
-It is the successor of the command prompt and, as such, is much more powerful than the traditional command prompt.
+Another option to make our experience in Windows more similar to Linux is to use PowerShell.
+PowerShell is an object-oriented interpreter that aims to emulate the functionalities of the Perl language.
+It is the successor to the command console and, as such, is much more powerful than the traditional command console.

-PowerShell is built into Windows Vista, 7, and 8 so there is no need to download or install additional software.
-It is also available in Windows XP, but it is not integrated, so it has to be downloaded for free from Microsoft’s own website.
+PowerShell is integrated by default in Windows Vista, 7, and 8, so no additional software needs to be downloaded or installed.
+It is also available for Windows XP, but it is not integrated, so it must be downloaded for free from Microsoft’s own website.

-The last option we propose is to use third-party applications that try to make the experience of the Windows command prompt more similar to that of Linux.
+The last option we propose is to use third-party applications that try to make the command console experience in Windows more similar to Linux.

 There are many similar developments, but from here we propose the following.